 The Firemen

 On Christmas day a large fire breaks out during an office party at Microtech.
 While this would be an easy situation handled by the fire department a new wrinkle makes it worse.
 In the building’s basement are a large number of highly explosive chemicals that threaten to turn this into a bigger disaster for the city.
 Fireman Pete and his team arrive to rescue any civilians and hopefully get the blaze under control.

 The Firemen’s best element is probably Danny.
 Pete is not tackling the high rise blaze alone as his second in command follows him everywhere.
 Danny activates switches, unlocks doors, and escorts civilians to safety.
 But he is more than just a butler.
 Danny fights fires with you and is incredibly effective.
 An axe may seem unconventional as a firefighting weapon but it works.
-He’ll assist you in attacking your current target, beat down flames that get too close and will sometimes proactively chase flames.
+He will assist you in attacking your current target, beat down flames that get too close and will sometimes proactively chase flames.
 Since he is invincible you can take advantage of that when low on health.
-The fact that Danny AI is so well done is incredible; modern games can learn something from this still.
+That Danny’s AI is so good is incredible; modern games can learn something from this still.

 The Firemen 001 the Firemen 002 the Firemen 003 the Firemen 004

-Next to its pacing and mechanics the difficulty has been balanced pretty well.
+Next to its pacing and mechanics they balance the difficulty pretty well.
 With all the new hazards introduced on each floor the time limit becomes more of a threat.
-Thematically I like the idea that as the fire spreads backdrafts become an issue.
+Thematically I like the idea that as the fire spreads back drafts become an issue.
 The only way to restore health is to find injured civilians but there is only one or two per floor.
 With this it becomes incredibly important to rely on Danny to avoid damage.
 With limited continues you’ll have to work at it reach the end but it is worth it.

 The only missing element, and one that is quite odd, is multiplayer.
-Honestly I am surprised coop was left out.
+Honestly it is surprising coop was left out.
 Regardless of how well Danny complements Pete alone nothing beats running through the game with a friend.
 It would certainly have been a nice bonus, not that the game is short.
 Or even better, if you had the option to play as Danny with Pete as your backup.

 In Closing

 The Firemen is a truly great game, uniquely original and a good way to kill a few hours.
 It is also one of the best top down action games for the SNES.
-It’s a bit pricey but well worth tracking down.
+It is a bit pricey but well worth tracking down.

+The Firemen